+Use will be made in the workshop sessions of the IC-MinEval software, an Excel™-based spreadsheet programme automating all stages required to produce models for a wide range of mineral projects.
 Participants will be able to retain digital copies of the spreadsheets that they generate during the course.
 It produces a Balance Sheet and Profit and Loss account from the cash flows, with tax provisions linked to the Profit and Loss account.
 Output modules include the base case discount cash flows, as well as key financial ratios and performance indicators such as NPV, IRR payback and maximum cash exposure.
 Sensitivity analysis can be undertaken on key variables.

 Delivery of IC-MinEval functionality for delegates will be from the Imperial College Software Hub.
 Professor Buchanan can navigate IC-MinEval-based modelling by merging the workbook with the Team Meeting.
 Delegates can access the Software Hub independently, separately and simultaneously on their laptops or PCs.
 Delegates will need to have administrative rights and Excel on their laptops and will be given access to the functionality of IC-MinEval for one month after the course.